dirtsimple/postmark/README.md

 ID: "urn:x-option-value:edd_settings/purchase_receipt"
 ```

 A post with the above `ID:` will be synced by converting the document body to HTML, and then saving the result to the `purchase_receipt` key of the `edd_settings` option.
-Most other front matter is ignored (except for that used by [prototypes and templating](#prototypes-and-templating)) and *no actual post is created*, so only the [markdown formatting](#markdown-formatting) hooks are invoked during the process, and no post ID will be output for the processed file.
+Most other front matter is ignored (except for that used by [prototypes and templating](#prototypes-and-templating)) and *no actual post is created*, so only the [markdown formatting](#markdown-formatting) hooks are invoked during the process, and the command output will list the `ID:` instead of a Wordpress numeric post ID.

-Note that unlike regular posts/pages and option references (which can skip processing if the file hasn't changed and `--force` isn't used), the formatting and sync of an option value will *always* run, even if the file hasn't changed and `--force` is omitted.
-(However, the option value in the database will only be changed if the HTML output is different from the value already present there.)
+Since options don't have meta fields, the sync timestamp for options is kept in a (non-autoload) option, `postmark_option_cache`, thereby avoiding unnecessary updates for unchanged documents.
+(It is safe to delete this option, however, since the only effect will be to effectively `--force` the next resync of any documents whose `ID:` is an option value.)

 ## Prototypes and Templating